oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 * Only configured clusters are supported.
 Dynamic clusters are not supported for SOA Suite domains.
 Note that you can still use all of the scaling features, you just need to define the maximum size of your cluster at domain creation time.
-  The maximum server size currently supported is 5.
-* SOA Suite domains are not supported with any version of the operator before version 2.2.1.
+* Deploying and running SOA Suite domains is supported only in operator versions 2.2.1 and later.
 * The [WebLogic Logging Exporter](https://github.com/oracle/weblogic-logging-exporter)
   currently supports WebLogic Server logs only.
 Other logs will not be sent to Elasticsearch.
 Note, however, that you can use a sidecar with a log handling tool